 Mourne Rouge Beach (BBC Beach)

 BBC beach is definitely one of my favorites in Grenada.
 Formally known as Mourne Rouge Beach, it’s common name is BBC beach.
-This is the beach I had the privilege of having an apartment on, so yes - my opinion is a little biased.
+This is the beach I had the privilege of having an apartment on, so yes – my opinion is a little biased.
 But here’s why not to pass this beach up: it’s just around the bend from Grand Anse, which has been rated one of the top 10 beaches in the WORLD (more on that later), but is far less busy.
 The water is calm since it is protected in a little cove, and you may just have the best fish tacos you’ve ever had in your life at La Plywood.
 It’s got the beautiful Caribbean sand that we all desire, but even better, there’s lots of sea glass to find!
-There’s a few bars to have a cocktail on the beach at (don’t forget to say no to a straw!), local fisherman that you can buy fresh caught fish from, shady palm trees to hangout under, and a stunning sunset to watch.
+There’s a few bars to have a cocktail on the beach at (don’t forget to say no to a straw!), local fisherman that you can buy fresh caught fish from, shady palm trees to hangout under, cute local PotHounds (pups like the two in the pics) and a stunning sunset to watch.
 If you aren’t staying at one of the resorts on BBC, you can easily get there with a local taxi, or even walking (although, beware the steep climb to get there!).
 Another way to see BBC is by boat.
 Many of the day trips offered by various boats in town take BBC as a nice picnic spot.
 Need a recommendation?
 Check out Fast Fun Sailing for a more customized experience, or Get Up N Go Tours Grenada for a group trip on a Rum Runner!

 Some people will argue, but I think Magazine Beach is prettier than Grand Anse.
 Even better, there are less people and less reputation, keeping it more of a hidden gem while still having that postcard, white sandy beach appeal.
 The beach isn’t as accessible as Grand Anse from the main resort area, but there are resorts dotted along the beach!
 It’s close to the airport too, which is nice for those that like to stay close.
 With large boulders, overhanging trees, a view of the Carnage, and the white sandy beach everyone desires, it’s obvious to include a beach that belongs in a Magazine as one of the best beaches in Grenada!
 If you’re heading to Magazine Beach, make sure to check out the Aquarium Restaurant, it’s one of the easiest ways to get down onto the beach, but is also delicious!
 It’s one of those places that you can dress up or dress casually for, but can enjoy gorgeous outdoor seating and an incredible view of the beach!